-Country songs like this are good study for writers like you and me.
+Country songs like this are great study for writers.
 Why?
 Not because they’re all sad songs where your pickup truck died, your wife left you for your best friend and your dog hates you.
 They’re useful because country songs tell a story in about 200 words, a story you can understand and dissect.
 I can point out the setups and payoffs.
 You can see the heroes and villains, the reversals and the climax.

-Also, you can hear and understand the lyrics without a cheat sheet.
+Also, you can hear and understand country lyrics without a cheat sheet.

 So: watch this cheesy home-made music video.
 Listen to the lyrics, and read them on your magical screen that shows you words and moving pictures from anywhere on the planet.

 See how Bucky the Covington has clear setups and payoff, and how he cleverly, and beautifully, uses repetition with a purpose.

 The words in the chorus change slightly each time, yet the meaning is quite different.
 And while the writing itself is a tad clunky, my God, the structure, it is glorious.
 My only wish is that I owned a cowboy hat so I could take it off and salute you, Bucky.

 I did and then I told her, I don’t know what you are crying for.

 I grabbed her hand, as she reached for the door.

 She said …

 Right now I’m hurt, and you don’t understand.